department-of-veterans-affairs/vets-website/content/pages/families-caregivers/social-work-services.md

 ### What will happen when we meet with a VA social worker?

-Your social worker will meet with you and the Veteran or Servicemember.

-They’ll ask questions about the Veteran or Servicemember's:
+Your social worker will ask questions about the Veteran or Servicemember's:
 - Health
 - Living situation
 - Family and other support systems